statecouncil/tf-bamf/INSTALLATION.md

 1. Drag the VMFs anywhere you want.
 Hammer can read them from anywhere.

 Note that the maps in the `Community Maps` directory will feature ERROR models and textures.
 If you don't want to see those, you will need to download the asset packs separately from the respective authors.
-Assets and VMFs are owned by their creators.
+Assets and VMFs are owned by their creators (which is why they're not included in this pack).

 ## Prefabs